sderosiaux/golb/pages/2015-02-12-how-to-communicate-between-react-components/index.md

 # ES6 generators and js-csp

-A more advanced feature to communicate is to use ES6 generators in combinaison with `js-csp`.
+A more exotic and advanced feature to communicate is to use ES6 generators in combinaison with `js-csp`.
 Be careful, here be dragons: https://github.com/ubolonton/js-csp.

 We have a queue of messages and anyone having its reference can put data inside.